-All eligible employees hired on or after July 1, 2020, will have the following Flex Credits available for FY21.
+All eligible employees hired on or after July 1, 2020, who choose a medical insurance option, will have the following Flex Credits available.
 Once the employee selects a medical plan offered under the FBP for Employee Only or for one of the Employee-Plus tiers below, the employee may use the remaining Flex Credits for other insurance plans offered under the FBP (life, dental, vision), or to fund a flexible spending account (FSA) for dental/medical/vision reimbursements or child/dependent care.
 However, no FBP credits remaining may be deposited to their 401(k) account or be taken as cash-back.
 An eligible employee who has other medical coverage outside the FBP may still select the lowest cost Employee Only medical insurance option and then use the remaining Flex Credits for other benefits but no cash-back.

-Employee Only \$ 7,600

-Employee and Children \$16,150

-Employee and \$18,250

-Spouse/Domestic Partner \$18,250

-Employee and

-Spouse/Domestic Partner \$24,100

-and Children
+Effective July 1, 2021, or the first full pay period following City Council approval of this MOU, whichever date is later.
+Employee Only \$ 7,600 Employee and Children \$16,150 Employee and Spouse/Domestic Partner \$18,250 Employee and Spouse/Domestic Partner and Children \$24,100